Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Discussion

 Summarizing, in this work, we have radically advanced a new concept, piecewise omnigenity, for the confinement of magnetic fusion plasmas.
 Starting from a theoretical concept illustrated by a limited set of incomplete examples, we have demonstrated that piecewise omnigenity is a criterion that can actually be employed to design stellarator magnetic configurations that comply with the standard set of physics criteria required for a viable reactor candidate.
 The magnetic configuration CIEMAT-pw1 is presented in this work as a first example.
 The exploration of the configuration space of pwO fields has just been initiated, and better candidates, possibly combined with omnigenous fields~\cite{velasco2025parapwO}, will likely be found.

 A key question, which has to be answered in the new line of investigation that this work opens, is to what extent pwO fields provide additional specific advantages with respect to omnigenous fields.
 To this respect, the resilience of the transport properties of CIEMAT-pw1 to $\iota$ changes presents an interesting example.
-From the physics points of view, mechanisms such as turbulence stabilization by magnetic shear (see e.g.~\cite{kessel1994shear,nadeem2001shear}) that are in principle not viable for QI or QS fields, could be so for pwO fields (in the sense of not being deleterious to neoclassical transport).
-From the technological point of view, robustness against changes in the magnetic configuration is connected to the problem of coil complexity, a major driver of reactor cost.
+From the physics points of view, mechanisms such as turbulence stabilization by magnetic shear (see e.g.~\cite{kessel1994shear,nadeem2001shear}) that are in principle not viable for QI or QS fields, could be so for pwO fields (in the sense of not being deleterious to neoclassical transport). \jl{Additionally, more compact configurations may become accessible by combining piecewise omnigenity with quasi-isodynamicity~\cite{velasco2026QIpwO,liu2026opwO} or quasi-axisymmetry~\cite{velasco2026QApwO}.} From the technological point of view, robustness against changes in the magnetic configuration is connected to the problem of coil complexity, a major driver of reactor cost.
 While this work focuses on physics properties and leaves technological details such as coils or compatibility with a breeder blanket for future work, Appendix \ref{SEC_COILS} shows some preliminary promising results, in line with partial results presented in~\cite{liu2025omni}.
 This is a very relevant matter that requires dedicated investigation.

 \